Status: Accidental in spring. (Note- this record is yet to be reviewed by NOURC)

-Taxonomy: Six subspecies are recognized (Pyle 1997), three in Mexico and these north of Mexico: occidentalis, breeding from southern British Columbia to south-central Montana and south to southern California and Nevada, wintering to southern New Mexico, bairdii, breeding from central Utah to central Colorado and south to southern Arizona and southwest New Mexico, wintering to south Texas, and jacoti, resident in southeast New Mexico and southwest Texas.
+Taxonomy: Six subspecies are recognized (Gill et al 2022), three in Mexico and these north of Mexico: occidentalis, breeding from southern British Columbia to south-central Montana and south to southern California and Nevada, wintering to southern New Mexico, bairdii, breeding from central Utah to central Colorado and south to southern Arizona and southwest New Mexico, wintering to south Texas, and jacoti, resident in southeast New Mexico and southwest Texas.

-Comments: There are at least seven published reports (Bray et al 1986), none acceptably documented.
-There are three spring reports.
-Two in Scottsbluff, Scotts Bluff Co 9 May 2002 (Brogie 2003), 11 April 1964 Dawes Co (Gates 1964), and 19-20 May 1972 Cherry Co (Cortelyou 1972).
-There are four fall reports.
-One of a group 21-26 Aug 1963 in Webster Co was identified as this species by “the brown patch across the back of one of a group when in flight” (Turner 1964, Pruess 1964).
-Aughey watched one in Aug feeding along the Niobrara River about seven miles from its mouth in Knox Co (Bruner et al 1904); the same observer reported it as “abundant” in Otoe Co, an observation considered extremely unlikely (Sharpe 1993).
+Comments: There are at least seven additional published Nebraska reports (Bray et al 1986), none acceptably documented.
+There are three spring reports: 9 May 2002 (2) Scottsbluff, Scotts Bluff Co (Brogie 2003), 11 April 1964 Dawes Co (Gates 1964), and 19-20 May 1972 Cherry Co (Cortelyou 1972).
+There are five fall reports: one of a group in Webster Co 21-26 Aug 1963 was identified as this species by “the brown patch across the back of one of a group when in flight” (Turner 1964); Aughey watched one in Aug feeding along the Niobrara River about seven miles from its mouth in Knox Co (Bruner et al 1904); the same observer reported it as “abundant” in Otoe Co, an observation considered certainly incorrect (Sharpe 1993); and a description of two at Wildcat Hills NC, Scotts Bluff Co 25 Oct 2018 was not accepted by NOURC due to insufficient detail (Brogie 2019).
 There are two other fall reports, neither with details: 5 Oct 1959 Webster Co and 19 Oct 1968 Scotts Bluff Co.

 Andrews, R., and R. Righter.
 1992.
 Colorado birds.
 Denver Museum of Natural History, Denver, Colorado, USA.